kylepls/weather/README.md

 Netlify is an amazing platform that makes the deveopment and deployment of this application so simple.
 If you haven't already, you should check it out.

+If you want to run the application on a machine with a cursor add /kiosk to the URL.
+This will hide the cursor on the webpage.
 ---

 ### Host it yourself